SSP6904/ssp6904.github.io/docs/posts/my-pc-setup.md

 ### Latitude PC
 ![the_latitude_machine](https://files.shaunhoffer.cc/images/blog/latitudepc.jpg)

 You may have seen this one in all my videos that I make.
 This laptop mostly serves as my main PC along side the Gigabyte PC.
-Although old and very low speced, it still functions pretty well.
+Although old and very low speced, it functions pretty well.

 Details: